Brooding

 • Chicks move away from the heat source and seek cooler parts of the brooder.

-1. Spacing
+Spacing

-Chicks also require fresh air to grow and be productive.
+Chicks also need fresh air to grow and be productive.
 For proper ventilation allow 1 ft minimum ventilation from the top.
 In high temperatures open the curtains from the top and not from the bottom.
 This is to avoid drafts.
 Chicks are susceptible to wind chill effects.

 When chicks start to feed, they tend to eat a good meal.
 If chicks are feeding and drinking properly the crop fills with a mixture of feed and water.
-Gentle handling within the first 24 hours can indicate the chicks progress.
+Gentle handling within the first 24 hours can indicate the chicks’ progress.

 Rearing and feeding: